rita-garcia/unicanterbury-p3pt/_sources/p3-timed-intro.rst

 -----------------------------------------------------

 The pretest is a timed test.
+This means that you will see how much time you have at the top and then a start button.
+Once you click the start button you will see the first question.
-This means that you will see a countdown of the time on the top and then one question at a time with no feedback.
-Use the arrow keys or number keys to move between questions.
-When you have seen all the question a "Finish Exam" button will be displayed.
+Answer each question to the best of your ability.
+You will not receive any feedback on the correctness of your answer.
+Use the "Next" button to move to the next question.
+You can also click the number buttons to move to that number question.
+Once you have seen all of the questions a "Finish Exam" button will appear.
 Click that button to end your exam, but only when you are done.
+You can use the "Flag Question" button to highlight a question to remind yourself to come back to it later.
+The number button for that question will have a orange background if you click the "Flag Question".

 .. timed:: timed_intro
    :timelimit: 5